Chloeliu16/dataviz-project-proposal/README.md

    added a legend
    <img width="1720" height="896" alt="image" src="https://github.com/user-attachments/assets/f33183e7-7116-4144-a0d8-6ac6613da080" />

+**Week7 Updates:**
+This week, I implemented a hierarchical tree visualization using D3.js to represent the structure of the IMDb Top 250 Movies dataset.
+The visualization organizes movies by Year → Genre → Title, focusing on the Top 10 years with the most films in the list.

+5. **IMDB Movie Hierarchy Tree**

 ## Open Questions

 - Should I enrich the dataset with additional attributes (e.g., continent of production, awards) to explore more diverse patterns?